Even though I’ve had my fair share of personal & professional struggles, I consider myself a pretty lucky person.

 and I’m just trying to fully live it.

-College wasn’t a straight shot either.
-I started at a community college; there, I took a job running financial aid seminars at local low-income high schools and, occasionally, gave presentations about college access.
-Somewhere in that hustle was the first time I felt the power of my words in changing lives.
+Since I didn’t have the requirements to enroll in University, I started at a community college.
+There, I took a job running financial aid seminars at local low income high schools and sometimes giving talks about college access.
+It was the first time I felt the weight of my words on someone else’s life.
+That feeling became a through-line.

-Nothing makes me happier than being able to share my stories of people, things, places, and my passion for photography & video to provoke inspiration and surface new perspectives.
+Nothing makes me happier than sharing stories of people, places, small details, and my love for photography and video in the hope they nudge someone to see differently.